Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ![](assets/dog-api-test.jpeg)

-You will use the API URL, https://api.thedogapi.com/v1, in a moment.
+You use the API URL, https://api.thedogapi.com/v1, in a moment.

 The response from the test API call looks like this: